-Liz Kernes is the HR Generalist for AI2.
+Liz Kernes is the HR Manager for AI2.
 Her passion is people.
 Her background is in working with growing teams looking for creative and interesting HR solutions.
 Originally from the Midwest, Liz received her Bachelor's from DePaul University in Chicago and her Master's in Human Resources Management from King's College London in London, England.

 Tushar Khot is a Research Scientist at AI2, specializing in probabilistic graphical models for structured data.
 His research focuses on modeling structured data using first-order logic and probabilistic models.
 He received his PhD from the University of Wisconsin-Madison in 2014 and his B.Tech from NIT Trichy in 2006.
 Prior to his PhD, he worked at Google Bangalore for two years.
 Learn more

 Rodney Kinney, Principal Machine Learning Engineer at AI2, specializes in the intersection between science and engineering.
 He has lead the development of statistical models and the production systems that implement them at startups, Amazon Personalization, and Microsoft's Bing, working on problems that include A/B testing, search ranking for products and images, price prediction, and medical diagnosis.
 In the 20th century, he was a research scientist working on theories and computer modeling of astrophysical plasmas.
 He holds degrees in Physics from CalTech and UT Austin.